richibrics/PyMonitorMQTT/README.md

 # PyMonitorMQTT
-PyMonitorMQTT is an universal system monitor (works both on Windows, Linux and macOS) that sends real time information via MQTT to home automations systems like [HomeAssistant](https://github.com/home-assistant/home-assistant).
+PyMonitorMQTT is a **cross-platform system monitor** (works both on Windows, Linux and macOS) that sends real time information via **MQTT**.
 The information is sent every 10 seconds and the broker can perform certain actions on the monitor's computer.

+Information form this client are well managed by home automation systems like [HomeAssistant](https://github.com/home-assistant/home-assistant).
-Companion integration for HomeAssistant can be found [here](https://github.com/richibrics/HassMonitorMqtt)
+**Companion integration for HomeAssistant can be found [here](https://github.com/richibrics/HassMonitorMqtt)**

 Available information:
 * RAM in use (%)